Understanding SSD Interface Options

 NVMe (Non-Volatile Memory Express)

-Introduced in 2011, NVMe was designed to address the shortcomings of the SATA and SAS interfaces, both of which were developed during the era dominated by the hard disk drive (HDD).
-The first interface to take full advantage of flash-based SSD tech, it uses a PCIe bus (Peripheral Component Interconnect Express) to communicate directly with the CPU, and dispenses with the host bus adapters (HBAs) that are required by SATA and SAS.
-Like SAS, it has full-duplex capabilities but far surpasses it in data transmission power.
+Engineers introduced NVMe in 2011 to address the shortcomings of SATA and SAS interfaces, which were originally built for hard disk drives (HDDs).
+As the first interface to fully leverage flash-based SSD technology, NVMe uses a PCIe bus (Peripheral Component Interconnect Express) to communicate directly with the CPU and eliminates the need for host bus adapters (HBAs) required by SATA and SAS.
+Like SAS, it offers full-duplex capabilities but delivers significantly greater data transmission power.

 By taking advantage of SSDs’ capacity for parallel computation and offering more channels, or lanes, for data transmission, NVMe sharply reduces latency and I/O overhead, which results in very high data transfer rates.
 It’s highly scalable as well—with bidirectional PCIe SSDs, you can get up to 32 lanes on one device.

-Which SSD Interface Is Best for Your Organization?
+Which SSD Interface Is Right for Your Business?

 When it comes to scalability, latency, and overall performance, NVMe emerges as the clear winner when compared with the older SATA and SAS options.
 For example, NVMe can sustain sequential write speeds several times faster than those of its older competitors.
 NVMe also boasts a vastly greater I/O queue depth (over 64K) than SATA (32) or SAS (256).
 In a technological landscape increasingly dominated by solid-state drives, it offers many benefits that SATA and SAS, which were made for less demanding HDD applications, cannot match.